Here we go, the ABRUZZO online shop is alive and well.

 You will find my small group tours to Abruzzo Italy– are going strong and still very popular, after 12 years.
 TOURING ABRUZZO is proud to work with a great team of professionals who make my work a pleasure.

 Ask Luciana for more information and see the dates from May to October this year.

+Remember that travelling to Abruzzo Italy with Luciana is an ALL INCLUSIVE experience..
+There is virtually nothing further out of pocket to spend once you sign up for a tour programme.
 ALL GROUPS ARE SMALL and NEVER EXCEED 12 GUESTS – usually there are less (average 4- 8 guests)